Ying Chang Compestine

 Ying Chang Compestine (born March 8, 1963) is a Chinese American author, speaker, television host and chef.
-She has written over twenty books including Revolution Is Not a Dinner Party (novel), based on her life growing up during the Chinese Cultural Revolution., and a middle grade novel, Morning Sun in Wuhan, set in Wuhan, China.
+She has written over twenty-seven books including the novel Revolution Is Not a Dinner Party, based on her life growing up during the Chinese Cultural Revolution, and a middle grade novel, Morning Sun in Wuhan, set in Wuhan, China.

 Biography

-Ying Chang Compestine was born and raised in Wuhan, China.
+Ying Chang Compestine was born and raised in Wuhan, China, during the Chinese Cultural Revolution.
 Her family was considered "bourgeois," so the Red Guard took her family's belongings and her father was put in jail twice.
 Because of the family's difficulties, Compestine was sent to live with her grandparents.

 Compestine earned a degree in English and American literature and taught English in China.
 She also worked as an interpreter for China's Bureau of Seismology.

-Compestine graduated with a master's degree in Sociology from the University of Colorado, Boulder in 1990.
+Compestine graduated with a master's degree in sociology from the University of Colorado, Boulder in 1990.
 She met her husband just before she finished graduate school.
+Before becoming an award-winning author, she taught sociology at various universities and colleges in the U.S. and China until 1998.

 Career

 After immigrating to the United States, Compestine taught sociology and writing at universities in both the U.S. and China.
-Compestine has received various education awards including the Master Teacher Award from both Front Range Community College (1991-1992) and the International School of Beijing (2000).
+Compestine has received various education awards including the Master Teacher Award from both Front Range Community College (1991–1992) and the International School of Beijing (2000).

 Compestine has hosted several cooking shows on Chinese Language News Broadcaster for Phoenix North America Chinese Channel, as well as appearing as a guest on the Food Network, Discovery Channel, and HGTV.
-She also worked a food editor for Martha Stewart’s Body + Soul magazine and is a contributor for Cooking Light, EatingWell, Self, and Men's Health.
+She also worked a food editor for Martha Stewart's Body + Soul magazine and is a contributor for Cooking Light, EatingWell, Self, and Men's Health.
 Compestine is also a spokesperson for Nestle and Celestial Seasonings.